davideticchiarelli01/LiveTabs/README.md

 - **Simple API:** Methods to switch tabs, remove tabs, and get the active tab.

 ---
 ## Installation
-Download the JavaScript or TypeScript file and include it in your project, or use the CDN (coming soon) or install via NPM (also coming soon).
+- Download the JavaScript or TypeScript file and include it in your project
+- use the CDN (coming soon)
+- install via NPM (also coming soon).

 ## Quick Usage Example
 ### TypeScript Example